 Those diagnosed with type-2 diabetes often struggle with regulating their blood sugar levels following meals.
-University of Missouri found that eating more protein rich foods for breakfast reduces sugar spikes after breakfast and lunch.
+University of Missouri found that eating more protein rich foods for reduces sugar spikes after breakfast and lunch.
 (1,2)

 Eating a protein rich breakfast reduces blood sugar levels after breakfast and lunch.